WhiteKittyCute/BioStress-AI/README.md

 These physiological metrics were later used as input variables for Exploratory Data Analysis and Machine Learning classification.

 ---
+# Methodology

+The project workflow consisted of multiple stages, including data preprocessing, exploratory analysis, visualization, and Machine Learning classification.

+## Data Preprocessing

+The dataset was loaded and analyzed using Pandas within Google Colab.
+Basic preprocessing techniques were applied, including:

+- Exploration of dataset structure and variables
+- Identification of missing values and duplicates
+- Selection of physiologically relevant HRV metrics
+- Filtering and organization of stress condition labels

+The primary variables selected for analysis were:

+- Heart Rate (HR)
+- RMSSD
+- SDRR
+- LF/HF Ratio
+- pNN50
+- Total Power (TP)

+## Exploratory Data Analysis

+Exploratory Data Analysis (EDA) was performed to identify physiological patterns and differences between cognitive stress conditions.

+Several visualization techniques were used, including:

+- Boxplots
+- Violin plots
+- Correlation heatmaps
+- Statistical summaries

+Due to the presence of highly skewed LF/HF distributions and physiological outliers, logarithmic transformation techniques were applied to improve interpretability and visualization quality.

+## Machine Learning Classification

+A Random Forest classifier was implemented using Scikit-learn to classify physiological stress conditions based on HRV metrics.

+The dataset was divided into training and testing subsets using an 80/20 split.
+Model performance was evaluated using classification metrics generated from unseen testing data.

+---
 # Dataset

 This project uses the SWELL HRV Dataset, which contains physiological measurements collected under multiple cognitive stress conditions: